Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 We are all creative creatures.
-We all can find a solution in a situation that seems difficult (to say the least).
+We all can find a solution to a situation that seems difficult (to say the least).

 Creativity is a type of learning process where the teacher and pupil reside in the same individual – Arthur Koestler

-To stimulate this, I want to advice you to start creating more mind maps.
+To stimulate this, I want to advise you to start creating more mind maps.
 You can go for a traditional or practical map.
-In the beginning a digital map could be helping you, but the other two are much more powerful.
-A mind map uses words, images and colours (in this or any other order).
-When you work like that, you will not just use the slightly more logical left brain side.
+In the beginning, a digital map could be helping you, but the other two are much more powerful.
+A mind map uses words, images, and colors (in this or any other order).
+When you work like that, you will not just use the slightly more logical left-brain side.
 You will also use the more dominant creative right side.

-Use images and colours and you will create a different perspective on the information.
+Use images and colors and you will create a different perspective on the information.
 Doing that will not just make you look at things differently.
 It will help you become more creative.

 Do you remember when a thousand things were going through your mind?
 How did that feel?
-Kind of bad, stressing, dis-empowering?
+Kind of bad, stressed, and dis-empowering?

 When you are stressed, write down all the things that are going around in your mind.
-When you have that, ask yourself 3 simple questions for each item in your map:
+When you have that, ask yourself 3 simple questions for each item on your map: